Monday, July 1, 2024

 Living Dead Dolls Workshop Roundup

-Here's my current policy--if an LDD is loose and incomplete, its chances of being completed again are next to nil because loose parts for LDD are so rare on the aftermarket...so loose dolls missing things are fair game for customizing.
+Here's my current policy--if a Living Dead Doll is loose and incomplete, its chances of being completed again are next to nil because loose parts for LDD are so rare on the aftermarket...so loose dolls missing things are fair game for customizing.
 I had a pressing need to take advantage of that policy, and I went on quite a journey with some other fun projects as a result!

 This will be the LDD Roundup for July, because the next trio of dolls I want to round up will require location-specific photos taken on vacation in early August for full project completion.
 Quack and a standalone doll will feature this month and this is a roundup, but I'm not listing this in the series of canonical doll roundups.